danielbulger/koei-extract/README.md

 A compressed file is broken up into variable length blocks, each headed by a single byte flag.

 The flag defines which operation to perform on the block itself.
-If no flag is defined in the header, the block is not decompressed and will be written to the decompression buffer as is.
+If no flag matches the header byte, the block is not compressed and will be written to the decompression buffer as is.

-The LZSS decompression dictionary is the current decompression buffer.
+The LZSS dictionary is the stored within the decompression buffer.

     enum Flags {
         LZSS = 0x80,